Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL Week 10, NBA, college basketball, more

-Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, NBA, CBB picks on Tuesday, November 4
+Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, NBA, CFB picks on Wednesday, November 5

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS